Why Women Retire With Less Money Than Men

 Legal Retirement Age and Apparent Neutrality

 The statutory age, therefore, does not function as an equalizing mechanism.
-It operates as a common endpoint for trajectories that have arrived there under profoundly different economic conditions.
+It operates as a common endpoint for trajectories that arrived there under profoundly different economic conditions.

 Interaction with Economic Crises